taylordunn/tdunn-cv/README.md

 # tdunn-cv

-My CV, built using the `datadrivencv` package, and my resume, build using the `vitae` package.
+My CV, built using the `datadrivencv` package, and my resume, built using the `vitae` package.

 ## Notes